 This is a sturdy, well-built unit.
 I reckon it would cost hundres of dollars to buy a ready-made robotic platform like Stirling.

 This is the old demented brain, the main board.
-It is now a frisbee.
-As I mentioned earlier, I can't see any motor_controllers for the drive motors This makes me hope that the controllers are built into the motor units.
-There is a mosfet on the left of the board (marked in red), but that runs the sweeping brush on the bottom of the vacuum.
+I can't see any motor_controllers for the drive motors, they must be on the underside of the board.
+There is a transistor on the left of the board (marked in red) that runs the sweeping brush on the bottom of the vacuum.
 The motor controller for the vacuum motor and vacuum brush is on a separate board.

 Stirling is loaded with sensors.
 The bumper on the front acts as a cutout switch, and also contains four infrared sensors.
 There are also rear-facing and downward-facing infrared sensors, and a receiver on top to detect the dock.